 -

-Bleeding: A major concern is significant vaginal bleeding, especially during the third trimester, which can lead to shock from excessive blood loss.
+Vaginal Bleeding: One of the most serious complications is significant vaginal bleeding, particularly during the third trimester, which may lead to severe blood loss and shock.

 -

-Premature Rupture of Membranes: A low-lying placenta increases the risk of early membrane rupture, potentially causing preterm labor.
+Premature Rupture of Membranes: A low-lying placenta increases the risk of early rupture of the amniotic sac, potentially triggering preterm labor.

 -

-Postpartum Infection: The risk of postpartum infection is higher, particularly due to the exposure of torn blood vessels near the cervix, which are vulnerable during and after delivery.
+Postpartum Infection: The risk of infection after delivery is higher due to exposed or torn blood vessels near the cervix, which are more susceptible to infection during and after childbirth.

 Effects on the Fetus